jdowner/requires-provides/README.rst

       pass

-Class of functions can specify multiple provides or requires,
+Classes or functions can specify multiple provides or requires,

 ::